DavidRozenblat/tdm-sentiment/README.md

 - USA Today

 ### `/data/`
-- `/file_names/`: Lists of files from each corpus selected for specific tasks
+- `/corpuses/`: for each corpus all xml files in a different folder
-- `/processed/classic_bert/results/` #TODO
+- `/file_names/`: for each corpus txt files of xml file names selected for specific tasks
-- `/processed/results/`: Contains processed data with rich details (full articles) #TODO will add here a new folder for FinBert
+- `/processed/results/`: for each corpus Contains processed data in csv files with rich details (full articles)
-- `/processed/results_to_export/`: Contains processed data without raw content that can be exported
+- `/processed/results_to_export/`: for each corpus Contains processed data without raw content that can be exported

 ### `/logs/`
-Contains execution logs that track sentiment analysis runs and other processing activities.
+Contains execution logs that track for a given task or step in pipleline the xml files olready run so if excecution crash we dont need to restart from begining.

 ### `/notebooks/`
-- `/run/`: Main execution notebooks used to run functions, runs on GPU if available (preferred over pipline.py since TDM runs in Jupyter)
+- `/run/`: Main execution notebooks used to run functions, (preferred over pipline.py since TDM runs in Jupyter)
 - `/experiments/`: Test notebooks for trying functions before running
 - `/check_results/`: Notebooks for verifying processed results
 - `/visualization/`: Notebooks for data visualization and reporting (including text_view to look at a specific article)